Cavayé Yéguié Djibril: Political career since 2000

 In the years following his re-election in 2007, Cavayé successively dismissed four secretaries-general of the National Assembly.
 In a routine vote, he was re-elected as President of the National Assembly on 4 March 2010.
 He was the only candidate and received 141 votes, while 16 deputies spoiled their votes.

 As the traditional chief (Lamido) of Mada, Cavayé attended the National Forum of Traditional Rulers of Cameroon in March 2010.
 He was designated as Honorary President of the Forum and presided over its opening and closing ceremonies.
 At the Forum, which resulted in the creation of the National Council of Traditional Rulers of Cameroon, Cavayé discussed the venerable and enduring role of traditional chiefs and stressed that they worked cooperatively with the state administration, recognizing the authority of the state's laws.
 Cavayé said that the National Council was not a political organization and should never act as a parallel authority alongside the state; instead, he defined the Council as an institution dedicated to cooperation, promoting traditional culture, and assisting the state administration in its work for the benefit of the population.
 The Council subsequently issued a statement calling on President Biya to stand for re-election in the 2011 presidential election and vowing to support Biya's work in developing the country.

 In the September 2013 parliamentary election, Cavayé was re-elected to the National Assembly.
 When the National Assembly began meeting for its new parliamentary term, he was re-elected as President of the National Assembly on 4 November 2013.
 Cavayé received the votes of 150 deputies, while 23 deputies cast invalid votes.
+In 2024, he is re-elected president of the lower house of parliament for the 32nd time successively.